 Again this screenshot from a popular blog is just for example purposes and not to call out the blogger.
 There are two parts to this screenshot (1) The first half shows 4 call to actions (check out the arrows) (2) the second half of the screenshot is a pop-up.

 As bloggers and marketers sometimes we push it too far; so far that we start to look spammy.
-The blog from which I took the screenshot below is a reputed blog and I’m an avid reader who loves the articles.

 While this might be okay with me, many readers are likely to find this a big problem.
 Blog readers love to research topics and educate themselves before making any purchase decision.
 The problem here is that, marketers start to overwhelm the readers with too many call to actions such that they begin to make wrong decisions that can cost marketers a future client.